Summary

 Preference may be given to applicants with the following:

-• More than one year experience working with children and youth and their families, with responsibility for providing a wide range of community based mental health services.
+• Two (2) years or more full-time equivalent experience working with children and youth and their families, with responsibility for providing a wide range of community based mental health services.

 For questions regarding this position, please contact Sukkie.Sihota@gov.bc.ca.